kwaldenphd/tidy-data-principles/README.md

 Q3: Provide 3 distinct examples from the sample datasets that do not conform to tidy data principles.
 Include the example as well as an explanation.

-Q4: Discuss with a colleague what issues you are seeing in these datasets.
-What commonalities or patterns are you seeing?
+Q4: Take a step back and consider the pattern errors you're seeing in these datasets.
+What trends do you notice?
+Any thoughts or ideas as to how or why these pattern errors might have occurred?

 Q5: How would you address these pattern errors so the data conforms to tidy data principles?
 Explain what steps you would take to address at least 3 pattern errors.
 Each error explanation should include three parts:
 <ol type="a">